breathingcyborg/battery-cycle-life-prediction/README.md

 **3. Dump** If the above options are not available or there is no incentive for above options battery could end up in trash.

-Which of these options will dominate depends on factors such as cost benifits, new battery supply, old battery supply, compatibility of batteries, regulations regarding reuse/recycling, etc.
+Which of these options will dominate depends on factors such as cost benefits, new battery supply, old battery supply, compatibility of batteries, regulations regarding reuse/recycling, etc.

 # Get Started